 Blood has an array of cells that are needed for proper body function.
 These include plasma, red and white blood cells, and platelets.

-D'Adamo argues that when the blood comes in contact with certain food components, a chemical reaction occurs, specifically with a protein called lectin.
+D'Adamo argues that when the blood comes in contact with certain food components, a chemical reaction occurs, specifically with proteins called lectin.

 Lectins, which are proteins found in food, have believed to have a direct effect on the blood and the digestive tract.